RMAV/cs361g22-tagging/README.md

 2. List tags for that item
 3. List items that have a specific tag
 4. Remove a tag from the item

-You can show this interaction in your CS361 assignment video as an example of an external program requesting data from the microservice and receiving data in JSON format.

 ---